drvinceknight/GeometryProbabilityandPi/README.md

 Repo containing resources for an outreach activity aiming to use dice to get an estimate for pi.

+You can see a fully rendered version of this [here](http://www.vincent-knight.com/outreach/geometry_probability_and_pi/).

 ### Requirements:

 Sufficient copies of the grid.pdf file and ten sided dice (depending on numbers students can be paired up).